Leef-Snake/YATM/README.md

 - Deaths
 - Scrap collected (value)
 - Steps taken
-You can either type "show stats" or just "stats".
+<br />You can either type "show stats" or just "stats".

 ## Teleport
 You can teleport a player without leaving the terminal.<br />